inexorabletash/jsbasic/README.md

   * `CHR$()` values > 255 do interesting things
   * `HSCRN(x, y)` allows probing the hi-res screen
   * hexadecimal literals e.g. `$C010` can be used as numbers

-You can run your basic programs from the command line (with only basic text input and output, and no graphics or DOS commands):
-* Clone the repository locally
-* On Windows, run from a command prompt via: `cscript.exe cbasic.js your_program.txt`
-* On Mac/Linux, install Mozilla Rhino, run from the command prompt via: `java -jar PATH_TO/js.jar cbasic.js your_program.txt`